AStcherbinine/omegapy/docs/doc_omega_data.md

         The OMEGA/MEx observation object.
     folder : str, optional (default 'auto')
         The subfolder to save the data.
-        | If 'auto' -> folder = 'vX.X', where X.X is the Version of the current code.
+        | If 'auto' -> folder = 'vX', where X is the major release version of the used code.
     base_folder : str, optional (default _omega_py_path)
         The base folder path.
     security : bool, optional (default True)